Code-Institute-Submissions/MSP1_art_club/README.md

 Image information, member information linked to image of works.
 Images for exhibitions will be located in an image directory specified by the exhibition's year.
-Any images associated with activities will be located in a spearate directory for activities
+Any images associated with activities will be located in a separate directory for activities

 ### Skeleton